 June 28, 2023

 Faint traffic sounds lulled me to sleep quickly last night.
 We were less than a mile away from I-5 as the crow flies.
-And for some reason, that background noise was almost as soothing the more natural noises in this flat meadow beside the trail.
+And for some reason, that background noise was almost as soothing as the more natural noises in this flat meadow beside the trail.

-With a night of good sleep, Poledork and I were up before 6 am and enjoying a leisurely breakfast above the creek.
-I’ve really been digging our time out here on the PCT together.
+After a night of good sleep, Poledork and I were up before 6 am and enjoying a leisurely breakfast above the creek.
+I’ve been digging our time out here on the PCT together.
 We still haven’t run out of things to talk about after two full days of hiking.
 And, honestly, I feel as if I’m getting to know her so much better.

 Our hiking styles are different enough that we are teaching each other new tricks out here.
 But things are still similar enough that we are pretty darn compatible.
 That was one of my biggest fears as we began this trip.
 But I needn’t have worried.
 Not for a second.

 We packed up camp with a bit more efficiency today, though neither of us was in a rush.
 Our first few miles today would take us uphill above the meadow where we’d camped.
-And signs beside the trail told us the property on either side was protected by the Southern Oregon Land Conservancy, a non-profit that’s been protecting these natural spaces since the late 1970s.
+Signs beside the trail told us the property on either side was protected by the Southern Oregon Land Conservancy, a non-profit that’s been protecting these natural spaces since the late 1970s.

 The falcon warning led us to discuss these endangered birds of prey, which often use the same nesting site year after year.
 We didn’t see any birds though.
 The only thing of note were the pinecones lining the trail, which reminded me of small pineapples.